jessehorne/dockbot/README.md

 5. Run it! `npx nodemon`

-### Thanks for taking the time to read this.
-I look forward to seeing you on the Dinghy!
+### Thanks for checking out the project.
+I look forward to seeing you all on the Dinghy.